andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 `Sing hs -> Network i hs o`, and it’s being asked to return a `Network i hs o`, so it’s safely inferable that we want `Sing hs`.

+When possible, we like to write functions like `go`, which take explicit singletons along with the types we care about.
+In a lot of situations, we’ll actually write our *logic* using explicit singletons, and only use `SingI` and implicit singletons at the external boundaries of our API (like `randomNet`).

-This is a common pattern in dependent Haskell: “building up” a value-level singleton *structure* from a type that we want (either explicitly given as an argument, or provided through a typeclass like `SingI`) and then inductively piggybacking on that structure’s constructors to build the thing you *really* want (called “elimination”).
+We’ve stumbled upon common pattern in dependent Haskell: “building up” a value-level singleton *structure* from a type that we want (either explicitly given as an argument, or provided through a typeclass like `SingI`) and then inductively piggybacking on that structure’s constructors to build the thing you *really* want (called “elimination”).
 Here, we use `SingI hs` to build our `NatList hs` structure, and use/“eliminate” that structure to create our `Network i hs o`.

 #### On Typeclasses and Dictionaries